 Is Business Leasing Cheaper Than Personal Car Leasing?

-Often yes, because unlike with personal leasing, you pay less company car tax and receive VAT benefits.
+It can often work out cheaper, because unlike with personal leasing, you receive more tax and VAT benefits.

 If you use the car exclusively for business use, you can reclaim up to 100% of the VAT.
 Or if you use the car for both personal and business use, you can reclaim up to 50% of the VAT.
 Either way, that's quite a significant saving.